luk3thomas/cgol/conways-game-of-life/README.md

 #### Cell

 A cell is a single point on the board.
-A cell is `alive?` based on the number of adjoining neighbors.
+A cell is `alive?` based on the number of adjoining living neighbors.

 #### Screen